 Have you ever wondered how much equity you've got tied up in your house?
 It's a very useful thing to know; here we explain exactly what you need to do to find out!

 You can use our mortgage equity calculator to work out how much equity you hold in your property.

 However, you will first need to know how much your house is actually worth today.
 You can find this out in a number of ways.

-The first thing to do is to have a look at how much other properties in your street have sold for recently.
+Alternatively, you can get a rough idea of your property's value by having a look at how much other houses in your street have sold for recently.
 It's important to compare the quality and size of the house that have sold with your own to get a ball-park figure.
 There's no use comparing the price of a 5 bed home if you live in a 2 up 2 down!

 A good way to do this is to use the internet to get a comparison.
-Rightmove has a great property price comparison service for properties recently sold in your area.
+Zoopla has a great property price comparison service for properties recently sold in your area.